 What are your holiday hours?

 We are open 360 days a year.
 We close on 1 & 2 January, 4 July, the Non-Canadian Thanksgiving, and 25 December.
 We close at 2pm on December 24th.

 I want a bike.
 I haven't ridden much in years.
 Should I bring my partner who is an avid cyclist to act as a translator and guide?

 We'll do our best to divert avid types while we explore choices with you.
-We see ourselves in relation to most bike shops the way normal shoe stores see themselves in relation to The Foot Locker.
 We're not a shop for "avid cyclists" any more than most shoe stores are focused on avid pedestrianism, or golf, soccer, or rock climbing.
-We think almost everybody in a city can benefit from a bike, or even more than one.
+We think almost everybody in a city can benefit from one or a few bikes.
 It's not about joining a club or subculture.
 It's another pair of shoes.
 The shoes you are wearing are bike shoes in our book.
 We'll help you find a bike that works for you: your test riding is the first and best instrument in this process, certainly not chattering about the latest bike technologies, or how many grams.
 Once you find a bike that makes you happy, we are happy to give you technical phrases to learn in case someone tries to talk "bike" at you.